Updated 14th February 2021

-HOWEVER, as we still have a lot of clients and some clinicians in the high risk categories, and we’re still acutely conscious of the importance of containment and harm minimisation, we are offering all our clients the choice to come in (and experience our exciting new infection control procedures!), or continue with telehealth (online or phone) sessions.
+Note: when we do return to face-to-face, we anticipate that face masks will continue to be mandatory for both clinicians and clients.
+This is especially true because we still have a lot of clients and some clinicians in the high risk categories, and we remain acutely conscious of the importance of containment and harm minimisation, therefore, we are continuing to offer all our clients the choice to come in (and experience our exciting new infection control procedures!), or continue with telehealth (online or phone) sessions.

 These are the things to consider when deciding on whether or not you want to return to face-to-face sessions.